 What is constructive dismissal?

-What do I do if I have been constructively dismissed?
+What do I do if I believe I have been constructively dismissed?

-The lawyers at Jewell Hancock Employment Lawyers can assist you in bringing the employment to an end in the correct way and help formulate a claim to recover any lost income.
+When a constructive dismissal arises, call the lawyers at Jewell Hancock Employment Lawyers.
+We can provide professional advice and legal assistance in bringing your employment to an end in the correct way and help formulate a claim to recover any lost income.